-119. NYCDEP has proposed to acquire approximately 109 acres (approximately 85%) of the currently available natural flood storage area, mostly encompassing freshwater wetlands along New Creek as well as the area known as Last Chance Pond to preclude future building of homes and provide natural storage.
+123. NYCDEP is in the process of acquiring approximately 109 acres (approximately 85%) of the currently available natural flood storage area, mostly encompassing freshwater wetlands along New Creek as well as the area known as Last Chance Pond to preclude future building of homes and provide natural storage.

-120. Based on historic trends, it can be anticipated that development will spread outwards along the fringes of existing development.
+124. Based on historic trends, it can be anticipated that development will spread outwards along the fringes of existing development.
 As such, it's assumed that approximately 15% (19 acres) of natural flood storage area along New Creek will be developed as part of the near future condition.